When I started blogging, I didn’t know where to begin. I wish I’d had a comprehensive list of food blogger resources to

 Producing Quality Photography & Video

-People are visual, so it’s no surprise that taking stunning photos is an important aspect in helping your blog grow.
+People are visual, so it’s no surprise that stunning photos and videos are an important aspect in helping your blog grow.
 Great pictures will not only grab your audience’s attention, but they also help you succeed in driving traffic from social media sources and from Google.
 You’ll need a good camera and photo editing software – and no less important, you’ll need to know how to use both.
-Below are my favorite camera and accessories, the book I used to learn about food photography, and my recommended photo editing software, and the course that taught me to shoot overhead recipe videos.
+Below are my favorite camera and accessories, the book I used to learn about food photography, my recommended photo editing software, and the course that taught me to shoot overhead recipe videos.

 Canon EOS 80D Digital SLR Camera – A quality DSLR is so important for food photography.
 I got my Canon 80D in 2016 and it’s responsible for most of the photos on Wholesome Yum through 2018.
 If you want the best of the best though, get the Canon EOS 5D Mark IV – I upgraded just recently and it’s spectacular.
 If you’re looking for a good lens, I highly recommend the this 50mm lens – it’s top notch, versatile, and affordable.

 Vanguard Alta Pro 263AT Tripod – A good tripod makes getting the right shot so much easier.
 Not only does it keep the camera steady for ultra crisp pictures, it also frees your hands to reposition props, take pour shots, and more.
 The adjustable arm on this tripod makes it a breeze to get photos from any angle, and I also plan to use it for overhead video soon.
 I use mine with this ball head, which saves a lot of time and hassle in adjustments.